jgmalcolm/jgmalcolm.github.io/_posts/2015-02-05-medschool-strategy.md

 writing something down and pushing that aside helps me de-clutter my mind.
 When a distracting urge rises up, learn to say "No" to yourself.

+**Set timers.** This will force you to be conscious of time and not simply let study time fill all your time.
+During the first half of medical school you have plenty of time so you can study for hours, but during the clinical years you have very little time and you need to get faster at covering material.
+Use the clock to up your game.

 **Be disciplined about short breaks.** Many times my 15min break would easily stretch to 30, 45min.
 Set a timer to kick you back in to gear when the time comes.